pearcej/cppds/_sources/AlgorithmAnalysis/PerformanceofCppDataStructures.rst

-Now that you have a general idea of Big-O notation and the differences between the different functions, our goal in this section is to tell you about the Big-O performance for the operations on C++ arrays and hash table.
+Now that you have a general idea of Big-O notation and the differences between the different functions, our goal in this section is to tell you about the Big-O performance for the operations on C++ data structures such as vectors and hash tables.
 We will then show you some timing experiments that illustrate the costs and benefits of using certain operations on each data structure.
 It is important for you to understand the efficiency of these C++ data structures because they are the